 In January 2021, the University implemented some changes to this policy as it relates to weather-related campus closures and the cancellation of classes, as face-to-face classes now have the ability to pivot to an online format and most employees have the ability to work from home when needed.

-Effective January 26, 2021, instead of cancelling face-to-face classes due to inclement weather, when possible, class activities will move online via the Canvas LMS and Zoom platforms.
-Students should check their Canvas LMS course shells and e-mail for instructions from their instructor about plans for their classes.
-Additionally, staff will be expected to work from home in most instances.
-Essential employees (those who are required to report even if campus is closed) should check with their supervisors regarding any adjustments to work schedules.
+Instead of cancelling face-to-face classes due to inclement weather, class activities will move online via the Canvas LMS and Zoom platforms, when possible.
+Students should check their Canvas LMS course shells and e-mail for instructions from their instructors about plans for their classes.
+Additionally, staff are expected to work from home in most instances.
+Essential employees (those who are required to report even if the campus is closed) should check with their supervisors regarding any adjustments to work schedules.

-For those in the Kansas City area — If inclement weather makes driving to campus potentially dangerous, the University will continue its policy of notifying students and employees by 6 a.m. for daytime classes/operations and by 4 p.m. for evening classes/operations.
+If inclement weather makes driving to a campus potentially dangerous, the University will continue its policy of notifying students and employees by 6 a.m. for daytime classes/operations and by 4 p.m. for evening classes/operations.

 As a reminder, students and employees should use their own judgement regarding travel to their campus during inclement weather.
 It is imperative that you discuss your situation with your instructor or supervisor to determine your options in the event you cannot attend class in-person or work from your office if a closure is not warranted.

 Sign up for ParkAlert to receive Park University text alerts (for urgent University-related updates and/or weather-related messages).
 Visit park.edu/about-park/campus-safety/park-alerts for more information and to register.
 If you registered prior to August 2020, you must re-register as all previously registered accounts were purged from the system at that time.
 If you registered after August 2020, it is suggested that you verify your information and options by signing in to your account at park.omnilert.net/subscriber.php.